NNPDF/nnpdf/doc/sphinx/source/tutorials/run-qed-fit.rst

       luxseed: 1234567890

 `luxset` is the PDF set used to generate the photon PDF with `FiatLux <https://github.com/scarrazza/fiatlux/>`.
-The code wil generate as much photon replicas as the number of replicas contained in the `luxset`.
+The code will generate as many photon replicas as the number of replicas contained in the `luxset`.
 Therefore, if the user tries to generate a replica with ID higher than the maximum ID of the `luxset`, the code will raise an error.
 Moreover, being the `LuxQED` approach an iterated prcedure, and given that some replicas do not pass the `postfit` selection criteria, the user should make sure that the number of replicas in